sanyamsidana/trying_github/README.md

 # trying_github
-learning process going on "NOOB"
+learning process going on "no_more_NOOB"